hshariq/VehicleSim--ASE/VSim/readme.md

 - mvn test # Run all tests
 - mvn compile # Compile everything
 - java -cp target/classes GUILauncher # Run GUI
+- Can also clone git repo if run into any issue: gh repo clone hshariq/VehicleSim--ASE

 ## If Path not working- manually set: